-The RI DataHUB is Rhode Island's Statewide Longitudinal Data System (SLDS), housed at the University of Rhode Island.
-The DataHUB is a persistent, holistic, integrated data system designed to continually take in administrative data from partner state agencies, link data across disparate sources, and provide de-identified request-ready data to approved researchers.
-The DataHUB currently has over 20 collections of data from 18 sources including multiple state agencies, local governments, and independent non-profits.
+Rhode Island's Statewide Longitudinal Data System (SLDS), the RI DataHUB, is housed at the University of Rhode Island.
+The RI SLDS is a persistent, holistic, integrated, longitudinal data system designed to continually take in administrative data from partner state agencies, link data across disparate sources, and provide de-identified request-ready data to approved researchers.
+The RI SLDS centralizes more than 50 datasets from eleven sources over three decades.

 Under data sharing agreements that the University of Rhode Island and its program unit, DataSpark, have established with partner agencies and organizations, we integrate individual-level data on early childhood, K-12 and higher education, wages, unemployment, and health and human services into the system.
 These administrative records are collected on an ongoing basis by our partners and are updated by DataSpark at regular intervals.